hawaiifw/hawaii-framework/CONTRIBUTING.md

 ## Code Style

-All Java code should use the Hawaii Framework Code Style which is based on the [Google Java Style][] with the most important exception that we use +4 spaces for block indentation instead of +2.
+All Java code should use the Google Code Style [Google Java Style][].
+Users should import the Google code formatter for their IDE, see [Google Styleguide][]

-Users should simply import the Eclipse [Hawaii Framework Java Style code formatter][] file in their IDE.
-The same code formatter file should also be imported in IntelliJ IDEA.

-This [README][Hawaii Framework Java Style code formatter README] contains a full list of adjustments made to the code formatter.

 Important!
-Update the number of imports before using a `*` to 300.
+Update the number of imports before using a `*` to 999.
 In IntelliJ IDEA this is found under 'Editor > Code Style > Java > Imports'.

 ### Apache License Header